vtexdocs/dev-portal-content/docs/guides/Integration Guides/login-integration-guide/unifying-login-for-different-accounts.md

 ## Implementation

 To unify login for different accounts, you must choose one account that will be the **primary account**.
 This means it will be the [OAuth identity provider](https://developers.vtex.com/vtex-rest-api/docs/login-integration-guide-webstore-oauth2#oauth2).
 Other accounts will be able to use the **primary account’s** login by acting as the service provider in the [OAuth flow of information](https://developers.vtex.com/vtex-rest-api/docs/login-integration-guide-webstore-oauth2#oauth2).
 These are referred to as **secondary accounts** in this tutorial.

-[block:callout]
-{
-  "type": "info",
-  "body": "Learn more with the [OAuth specification document](https://www.rfc-editor.org/rfc/rfc6749) and [Store OAuth 2.0 integration guide](https://developers.vtex.com/vtex-rest-api/docs/login-integration-guide-webstore-oauth2)."
+> ℹ️ Learn more with the [OAuth specification document](https://www.rfc-editor.org/rfc/rfc6749) and [Store OAuth 2.0 integration guide](https://developers.vtex.com/vtex-rest-api/docs/login-integration-guide-webstore-oauth2).
-}
-[/block]

 To implement this connection, you must:

 - [Set up OAuth Provider in primary account](#set-up-oauth-provider-in-primary-account)